Top 30 Best Indian Bloggers in 2026

 - Projects: FoneArena

 What Makes Him Unique: Varun launched one of India’s first mobile-focused blogs before smartphones were mainstream.
-His hands-on reviews from visiting 24+ countries give him a global perspective that most Indian tech bloggers lack.
+His hands-on reviews, shaped by visiting 24+ countries, give him a global perspective most Indian tech bloggers lack.

 Varun Krishnan is a web architect, technology journalist, mobile industry expert, and world traveler.
-He founded FoneArena, one of the first mobile-focused blogs in the country to help consumers in both developed and developing markets.
-He is widely considered to be one of the best bloggers in India.
+He founded FoneArena, one of the first mobile-focused blogs in the country, to help consumers in both developed and developing markets.
+He is widely considered one of the best bloggers in India.

 Sandeep Jain